bogdanmagometa/integral_additional2/readme.md

-# Lab work 2: Parallelization of evaluation of integral of a given function
+# Lab work 2: Parallelization of evaluation of integral of a given function using oneAPI TBB flow graphs
 Author: <a href="https://github.com/bogdanmagometa">Bohdan Mahometa</a><br>
 Variant: 4 (Langermann function)